To apply you’ll need to:

 Have further questions?
 How to apply | Entry requirements

-We're excited to announce that Higher Education England have funded a project for the Graduate Entry Programme to enhance content delivery with a blended approach, utilising bespoke premium digital content alongside active and social learning principles.
+We're excited to announce that Health Education England have funded a project for the Graduate Entry Programme to enhance content delivery with a blended approach, utilising bespoke premium digital content alongside active and social learning principles.

-UCAS application deadline: 15 October
+Remember, the UCAS application deadline is 15 October for this programme.

-We introduce the basic biological sciences and address key topics, including:
+You will be introduced to applied biological sciences and address key topics, including:

 Please note that all modules are subject to change.